-- Students examine social, moral, and ethical issues from various perspectives through the lens of Catholic social teaching. - The Center houses the Poverty Studies Interdisciplinary Minor (PSIM).
-Many of the Center's courses fulfill the minor's experiential learning requirement. - The Center partners with the College of Arts and Letters to offer the Catholic Social Tradition (CST) minor. - The Center offers three types of courses: social concerns seminars (1 credit), summer servicelearning projects (3-4 credits), and communityengaged learning courses across the disciplines (3 credits).
+- The Center houses the Poverty Studies Interdisciplinary Minor (PSIM).
+Many of the Center's courses fulfill the minor's experiential learning requirement. - The Center partners with the College of Arts and Letters to c0-direct the Catholic Social Tradition (CST) minor. - The Center offers three types of courses: social concerns seminars (1 credit), summer servicelearning projects (3-4 credits), and communityengaged learning courses across the disciplines (3 credits).
 All courses can be found using the class search (ZCSC) course attribute filter. - The Center welcomes applicants for its yearlong Rev. Don McNeill, C.S.C., Leadership Fellows Program. - Students interested in community-engaged research work with faculty and community partners in many ways: as part of an existing course, an internship, a senior thesis, or special studies class on a research project that aims to generate social action and social change. - The Center offers programs and seminars for senior transitions and career discernment after graduation. - The Center offers events, workshops, and panel discussions with campus partners to advance understanding of civic and social concerns such as voting rights, incarceration, racial justice, immigration, sustainability, poverty, and much more. - The Center partners with over 100 social service and advocacy organizations worldwide to offer students diverse learning opportunities. - Visit the Center for Social Concerns at http://socialconcerns.nd.edu/